josephsl/wintenApps/readme.md

 ## Voice access

-This refers to Voice access feature introduced in Windows 11 22H2 preview.
+This refers to Voice access feature introduced in Windows 11 22H2.

 * NVDA will announce microphone status when toggling microphone from Voice access interface.